Estate Tax Planning Calculator

 Does my estate owe federal estate tax?

-Only if it exceeds the federal exemption — over $13 million per person in 2024.
+Only if it exceeds the federal exemption — $15 million per person for 2026.
 Because the exemption is so high, the vast majority of estates owe nothing.

 How is the estate tax calculated?